Solomon Passy: Globalization of Bulgaria

-Futuristic visions

-In 2007 Solomon Passy visited China by invitation of the Chinese Parliament and launched the creation of NATO-China Council and membership of China in OSCE.

-In 2007 during a visit to Lhasa (Tibet) Passy launched the Theory of e-Democracy (Link): a computerized simulator replacing elections and manned governments by optimizational algorithms guaranteeing sustainable increase of quality of life.

 Scientific

-Solomon Passy holds a PhD (1985) and MSc (1979) in Mathematical Logic and Computer Sciences from Sofia University St. Kliment Ohridski.
+Passy holds a PhD (1985) and MSc (1979) in Mathematical Logic and Computer Sciences from Sofia University St. Kliment Ohridski.

 He has published dozens of academic papers on mathematical logic and computer sciences.
-The Combinatory Dynamic Logic (Modal Logic with Nominals) was developed in Bulgaria by Solomon Passy and Professors Tinko Tinchev, George Gargov, Valentin Goranko, and Dimitar Vakarelov.
-Solomon’s scientific publications from 1980-1990s are widely cited.
+The Combinatory Dynamic Logic (Modal Logic with Nominals) was developed in Bulgaria by Passy and Professors Tinko Tinchev, George Gargov, Valentin Goranko, and Dimitar Vakarelov.
+Solomon’s scientific publications from the 1980–1990s are widely cited.

-Today Solomon is a frequent commentator on international affairs, defense and security, and innovations for national and world media.